Consumer Price Index (CPI)

 There are, however, two notable exceptions.
 Rent quotes are collected from a survey of tenants, sourced from a special rent module attached to the Labour Force Survey (LFS).
 Dwellings are selected for the LFS using a multi-stage probability-based sampling scheme and remain in the sample for six consecutive months.
 Probability-proportional-to-size sampling is used to select hotels and motels for traveller accommodation.

 The timing of price collection (e.g., the first week of the month) is predefined to ensure consistency.
-For some products whose prices are more variable, price collection is spread over several weeks.
+For some products where prices are more variable, price collection is spread over several weeks.

 Responding to this survey is mandatory.